What Needs Attention Right Now

 -

 Ambient awareness The dashboard fades into the background when everything is normal and becomes impossible to ignore when something changes.
+The team glances up, confirms things are moving, and returns to their work.

 -